beaujeant/beaujeant.github.io/AppSec101/programming.md

 You can have more than one condition concatenated with the operator `&&` (i.e. _AND_) or `||` (i.e. _OR_).
 With `&&`, both condition must be true, while when using `||`, either or both must be true.

 The result of a condition is always seen as a boolean in the __if__ statement.
 So the condition could simply be a single variable.
 If the variable is `0`, the condition will be seen as `false`, any other value will be seen as `true`.
-Condition can also be a comparison as seen earlier:
+Conditions can also be a comparison as seen earlier:

 * `==`: returns `true` if both elements are equal
 * `!=`: returns `true` if both elements are different